Data Ethics and Society Reading Group

 We welcome any administrative and organisational help you can offer!
 Please get in touch via email.
 We’d especially like to hear from people who are new to the Civil Service and from groups usually under-represented in data science.

-I’d like to lead a session on a particular topic
+I’d like to lead a session on a particular topic or book

 Brilliant!
 Please reach out to us via email and we can set this up with you.